The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The suite of galaxy formation simulations

 For AGN feedback, {\sc Eagle} adopts a single model which comprises a stochastic heating model.
 Here, gas particles surrounding the BH are chosen randomly and heated by a temperature $\Delta T_{\rm AGN}=10^{8.5}$~K. The rate of energy injection from AGN feedback is computed from the BH accretion rate, and a fixed conversion efficiency of accreted rest mass to energy.
 In {\sc Eagle}, particles influenced by feedback (either stellar or AGN) are not decoupled from the hydrodynamics when they receive a temperature boost.
 Hence, the temperature boost is required to be large as to avoid rapid cooling and dissipation of the feedback energy (see \citealt{Crain15} for details).
 Because gas particles affected by AGN feedback are chosen at random, the resulting outflow has no preferential direction.

-The reference {\sc Eagle} model used in this work, was calibrated to ensure a good match to the $z=0.1$ galaxy stellar mass function, the sizes of present-day disk galaxies and the BH-stellar mass relation (see \citealt{Crain15} for details on the tuning of parameters).
+The reference {\sc Eagle} model used in this work, was calibrated to ensure a good match to the $z=0.1$ SMF, the sizes of present-day disc galaxies and the BH-stellar mass relation (see \citealt{Crain15} for details on the tuning of parameters).

 \eagle\ adopts a \citet{Planck14} cosmology: $\Omega_{\rm m} = 0.307$, $\Omega_{\rm b} = 0.04825$, $\Omega_{\Lambda} = 0.693$, $h=0.6777$, $n_{\rm s} = 0.9611$ and $\sigma_{8} = 0.8288$.
 Here, we use the largest {\sc Eagle} run, which consists of a box of $(100\,\rm cMpc)^3$ with an initial number of particles $2\times 1504^3$.
 The initial gas particle mass is $1.81\times 10^6\,\rm M_{\odot}$ and the DM particle mass is $9.7\times 10^6\,\rm M_{\odot}$.